 The pain of a herniated disc can be excruciating and can occur in different areas of your body at the same time.
-At Advanced Spine and Pain, with offices throughout Fairfax County, VA, Stafford, VA & the Greater Baltimore, MD Area, the doctors have extensive experience treating a variety of spinal conditions, including herniated discs.
+At Advanced Spine and Pain Center, with offices throughout Fairfax County, VA, Stafford, VA & the Greater Baltimore, MD Area, the doctors have extensive experience treating a variety of spinal conditions, including herniated discs.
 They offer a range of innovative, minimally invasive pain management treatments.
 Schedule your consultation online now to finally get relief from your chronic pain.

 Between the vertebrae of your spine are spongy discs that cushion and support your bones.
 These discs also make it possible for your spine to stretch and bend.
 As you age, the discs become weakened, break down, and even rupture.